A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Introduction

 \subsection{Acknowledgements}

-{ We thank Patricio Gallardo and Luca Schaffler for their comments on an earlier version of the manuscript, Miles Reid and Matthias Sch\"utt for their help in understanding the geometry involved in the cases (c) and (d), Wolfgang Ebeling for answering questions about singularities and their monodromy groups, and J\'anos Koll\'ar for pointing out the reference \cite{k-bmy}. }
+{ We thank Patricio Gallardo and Luca Schaffler for their comments on an earlier version of the manuscript, Miles Reid and Matthias Sch\"utt for their help in understanding the geometry of the elliptic pencils, Wolfgang Ebeling for answering questions about singularities and their monodromy groups, and J\'anos Koll\'ar for pointing out the reference \cite{k-bmy}. }